Greengiant6000/CorneliusRaynor/README.md

 2. CV and profile.
 (Profile)
 3. My 12 step journey.
 (Miracles)

-In more advanced versions of the site, additional pages (or subpages) will begin to exist which include (but are not limited to): a gratitude journal, a miracles journal, a stoic calender, projects (links to web projects - download links for desktop projects), my story, blog posts...
+In sequential versions of the site, additional pages (or subpages) will begin to exist which include (but are not limited to): a gratitude journal, a miracles journal, a stoic calender, projects (links to web projects - download links for desktop projects), my story, blog posts...

 This website will have one contributor and will be my pet project until the time in which I see it fit to discontinue the creation of content for it.